jakemulf/TwoBeatShift/README.md

 twosongshift.py works using a similar algorithm that infinitejuke.com uses.
 Each segment of a song is compared to each segment of the other song using a weighted Euclidean distance formula.
 The "best transition" is the one with the smallest distance.

+twosongshift.py only compares a given section of the 2 songs.
+This is specified by the user with the ratio argument.
+A ratio of .5 will only compare the middle 1/2 of a song.
+Example: if a song has 100 segments, a ratio of .5 will only cause comparisons with segments 25 to 75.